Get Your Free COVID-19 Vaccine

 Vaccine Safety and Effectiveness

-All three vaccines authorized for emergency use by the U.S. Food and Drug Administration are recommended by the U.S. Centers for Disease Control and Prevention as safe and effective treatments for the prevention of COVID-19.
-These include the Pfizer, Moderna and Johnson & Johnson vaccines.
+On August 23, 2021, the FDA approved the Pfizer-BioNTech vaccine for the prevention of COVID-19 disease in individuals 16 and older.
+The Pfizer vaccine is also authorized for emergency use for individuals 12 to 15 for prevention of serious COVID-19 related illness.
+Additionally, vaccines by Moderna and Johnson & Johnson have been authorized for emergency use by the U.S. Food and Drug Administration and are recommended by the U.S. Centers for Disease Control and Prevention as safe and effective treatments for the prevention of COVID-19.

 Side effects are signs that a vaccine is working and are related to your immune system being stimulated to produce antibodies against infection.
 Side effects from vaccination are far less significant than health impacts from COVID-19.